ADD CONDITION

 Patient Counseling

-Healthcare providers should advise patients to seek immediate medical assistance if the product is swallowed, recommending that they contact a physician or the Poison Control Center at 1-800-222-1222 without delay.
+Patients should be advised to seek immediate medical assistance if the product is swallowed, including contacting a physician or the Poison Control Center at 1-800-222-1222.

-Patients should be instructed to discontinue use and consult a doctor if their condition worsens or if symptoms persist for more than 7 days.
-Additionally, if symptoms resolve and then recur within a few days, patients should also stop using the product and seek medical advice.
+Healthcare providers should instruct patients to discontinue use and consult a doctor if their condition worsens, if symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.

 Storage and Handling